Henry Hammond

-Henry Hammond (18 August 1605 – 25 April 1660) was an English churchman, who supported the Royalist cause during the English Civil War.
+Henry Hammond (18 August 1605 – 25 April 1660) was an English churchman, church historian and theologian, who supported the Royalist cause during the English Civil War.

 Early life

 He was born at Chertsey in Surrey on 18 August 1605, the youngest son of John Hammond (c.
 1555–1617), physician to the royal household under King James I, who purchased the site of Chertsey Abbey in Surrey in 1602.
 His brother was Judge Thomas Hammond, a regicide of King Charles I. He was educated at Eton College, and from age 13 at Magdalen College, Oxford, becoming demy or scholar in 1619.
 On 11 December 1622 he graduated B.A.
 (M.A.
 30 June 1625, B.D.
 28 January 1634, and D.D. in March 1639), and in 1625 was elected a fellow of the college.
 He took Holy Orders in 1629, and in 1633 in preaching before the court, standing in for Accepted Frewen, he won the approval of Robert Sidney, 2nd Earl of Leicester, and was presented with the living of Penshurst in Kent.
 His mother kept house for him, and aided him in parochial work.
 He undertook the education of William Temple, and supported the education of the antiquary William Fulman.